ghitacornel/testJPA/src/main/java/relationships/manytoone/readme.txt

 only MANY part entity knows of the relationship + only MANY part entity owns the relationship
 => CASCADING of any type are forbidden

+when REMOVING the ONE part entity manually marking the MANY part entities as orphaned by setting their corresponding ONE part reference to null is required